20 Vintage Christmas Food Ads That Take You Back

 Share a Drink

 Instead of a cookie exchange, these men are wrapping up bottles of liquid holiday cheer for their best friends.
 This 1947 ad enticed consumers to spare no expense in holiday gift giving in the wake of war-time rationing.
-Cozy up with these Christmas cocktails.

 Holiday Spirit Overseas